ucsb-cs24/s25/_lab/lab04.md

 ## Collaboration policy
 This lab must be done individually.
-Note that this lab is only for practice and will not count toward your final grade

 ## Description
 Please navigate to lab04 on gradescope and work to complete the Big-O practice problems provided.